JingruiLea/GSoC_2019/ana_i2c/readme.md

 # I2C
-This driver can be used to communicate via TWI between microcontrollers **as master only**, compatible with I2C.
+This driver can be used to communicate via TWI **as master only**, compatible with I2C.

 ## Pins